 The Honors thesis is a significant undertaking, requiring a substantial investment of time and effort.
 Students and their faculty supervisor should devise a schedule of meetings and benchmarks through the semester in order to ensure that the thesis is methodologically rigorous, intellectually challenging, and well written.
 Students are required to either present their thesis at a public colloquia or develop a poster for display at the annual student research symposium.

 Students who completed a thesis graduate with Honors in Political Science or International Relations.
-For a list of students currently working on a thesis in International Relations click here, for students working on a thesis in Political Science, click here.

 Political Realm Journal